django-honeypot

 settings.py

-You will almost always need to define HONEYPOT_FIELD_NAME
+You will almost always need to define HONEYPOT_FIELD_NAME which is the

 name to use for the honeypot field.
 Some sophisticated bots will attempt